Additional Residential Units

 a.
 Additional Residential Units shall be permitted on lands zoned to permit a single detached, semi-detached, townhouse dwelling or located within a detached accessory building on the same lot as the Primary Dwelling.

 b.
 A maximum of two Additional Residential Units shall be permitted on a lot, one within the same Building as the Primary Dwelling and one located in a detached accessory building to the Primary Dwelling.
+For lots on full municipal services and within Settlement Areas, both (2) Additional Residential Units are permitted within the same Building as the Primary Dwelling.

 d.
 Additional Residential Units shall be appropriately serviced and shall comply with all applicable health and safety standards, including but not limited to those set out in the Ontario Building Code and the Ontario Fire Code.